How Do I Find a Good Lawyer I Can Trust?

 - Since you almost certainly glossed over #2, I’ll reiterate it because it’s “an inconvenient truth,” but an inescapable truth: Be prepared to pay a high price for high quality.
 There may be a brilliant, skilled, tenacious lawyer out there who works for free or cheap, but that’s highly unlikely.
 To do well your lawyer must be paid well.
 There really are no shortcuts.
 You almost certainly cannot escape paying through the nose for high-quality legal services.
 The effort it takes to find the independently wealthy family lawyer who practices law out of the goodness of his/her heart is not worth the wasted effort and time.
 You’ll have an easier time finding Sasquatch.
 THAT STATE, HOWEVER, high fees aren’t synonymous with good.
 Plenty of attorneys have learned that trick—charge high fees to give the impression you’re good—and plenty of people fall for it.
 Don’t you be one of them.
 Remember: buy cheap, pay twice, and you never regret paying for quality.
 Once you have come to terms with the fact that high-quality legal services require a high price (or at least a higher price than you first expected to pay):

 - Educate yourself on what makes a good lawyer a good lawyer.
-To learn this accurately, find and speak with a retired lawyer or judge or two or three or four whom you can trust (lawyers, even former lawyers who were former judges, are frequently very insincere and/or apathetic people, so make sure you speak with retired lawyers and judges who aren’t beholden to the profession anymore, who actually care about you, and who can give you an honest opinion).
+To learn this accurately, find and speak with a retired lawyer or judge or two or three or four whom you can trust (lawyers, even former lawyers who were former judges, are frequently very insincere and/or apathetic people, so make sure you speak with retired lawyers and judges who aren’t beholden to the profession anymore, who actually care about you, and who can and will give you an honest opinion).
 Once you know what to look for in a great lawyer, you won’t waste your time and effort searching in the wrong places.
 Finally, ask these trusted retired lawyers and judges who the lawyer are that they trust.

 - Good lawyers are smart.